agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

 Email *AND* SMS.

-With fields that allow you to select more than one value from a dropdown list, the values are always combined with "OR".
+With fields that allow you to select more than one value from a dropdown list, the values are always combined with OR.
 For example, you could find contacts that live in Alaska or in Arizona.

 ![advanced search address selected](../img/the-user-interface/searching/user-interface-advanced-search-address-selected.png)